belikeadam/NLP-ASSIGNMENT---CT052-3-M-NLP/NLP_Demo_Presentation_Script(2).md

 **[Point to System Capabilities section on the right side]**

-> "Let me explain the NLP techniques implemented in this system:

-> **1. Bigram Language Model with Laplace Smoothing:**
-> - We use bigram probabilities to understand word context
-> - Laplace smoothing handles unseen word combinations by adding a small count to prevent zero probabilities
-> - This is crucial for real-word error detection

-> **2. Damerau-Levenshtein Edit Distance:**
-> - This is an enhanced edit distance algorithm that supports four operations: insertion, deletion, substitution, AND transposition
-> - Traditional Levenshtein doesn't handle transposition efficiently
-> - For example, 'hte' to 'the' is just ONE edit with Damerau-Levenshtein, not two
+> "Let me explain the key techniques.
+First, we have a **Bigram Language Model with Laplace Smoothing**.
+This helps us understand word context by looking at word pairs.
+Laplace smoothing prevents zero probabilities for unseen combinations.

+> Second, we use **Damerau-Levenshtein Edit Distance**.
+Unlike regular Levenshtein, this handles transpositions as a single edit.
+So 'hte' to 'the' counts as just one edit, not two.

-> **3. Three-Factor Scoring System:**
+> Third, we have a **Three-Factor Scoring System**:
-> - Edit Distance Score (40%): Prioritizes candidates closer to the misspelled word
+> - 40% for Edit Distance - closer matches score higher
-> - Frequency Score (30%): Prefers common words from our corpus
+> - 30% for Frequency - common words are preferred
-> - Context Score (30%): Uses bigram probabilities to find contextually appropriate words
+> - 30% for Context - words that fit the surrounding text

-> **4. Real-Word Error Detection:**
-> - We maintain 24 confusion pairs like 'their/there/they're', 'to/too/two'
-> - System checks if an alternative word has significantly better bigram context (20% threshold)"
+> Finally, **Real-Word Error Detection** using 24 confusion pairs like 'their' versus 'there'.
+The system checks if an alternative has significantly better context."

 ---